Sufism: Origins

 The current consensus is that Sufism emerged in the Hejaz, present-day Saudi Arabia, and that it has existed as a practice of Muslims from the earliest days of Islam, even predating some sectarian divides.

-Sufi orders are based on the 'bayah (بَيْعَة) that was given to Muhammad by his companions (ṣahabah).
+Sufi orders are based on the bay'ah (بَيْعَة) that was given to Muhammad by his companions (ṣahabah).
 By pledging allegiance to Muhammad, the sahabah had committed themselves to the service of God.